raygun101/MarkupKit/README.md

         <?rowTitle Extra-Large?>
     </LMPickerView>

 The `rowTitle` processing instruction corresponds to a call to the `insertRow:inComponent:withTitle:value:` method of `LMPickerView`.
-The PI data is used as the row title.
+The PI's data is used as the row title.
 An optional value to associate with the row can be specified as follows:

     <LMPickerView>
         <?rowTitle Small; S?>